Barrister Sultan files nomination papers for AJK president slot

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MUZAFFARABAD: Pakistan Tehreek-e-Insaf (PTI) AJK chapter President Barrister Sultan Mehmood Chaudhry filed nomination papers for the slot of Azad Jammu & Kashmir president on Thursday.
+MUZAFFARABAD: PTI AJK chapter President Barrister Sultan Mehmood Chaudhry filed nomination papers for the slot of Azad Jammu & Kashmir president on Thursday.

-Federal Minister Kashmir and GB Affairs Ali Amin Gandapur had announced his name for the presidentship Wednesday night after approval from Chairman Pakistan Tehreek-e-Insaf (PTI) and Prime Minister Imran Khan.